Do Rottweilers Shed and What Should You Expect When Shedding Season Starts

 How Does Nutrition Impact a Rottweiler’s Shedding?

-According to Justin Palmer, raw or prey model diets can add omega fatty acids that help your dog’s skin and coat health.
+Raw or prey model diets can add omega fatty acids that help your dog’s skin and coat health.

 Do Rottweilers Ever Require Clips?